honeycombio/refinery/config.md

 ### `MaxAlloc`

-MaxAlloc is the maximum number of bytes that should be allocated by the collector.
+MaxAlloc is the maximum number of bytes that should be allocated by the Collector.

-If set, this must be a memory size.
+If set, then this must be a memory size.
 64-bit values are supported.
 Sizes with standard unit suffixes like "MB" and "GiB" are also supported.
 The full list of supported values can be found at https://pkg.go.dev/github.com/docker/go-units#pkg-constants.
-See MaxMemory for more details.
+See `MaxMemory` for more details.

 - Eligible for live reload.
 - Type: `memorysize`

 ## Buffer Sizes

-### Section Name: `BufferSizes`

-Brings together the settings that are relevant to the sizes of communications buffers.
+`BufferSizes` `BufferSizes` contains the settings that are relevant to the sizes of communications buffers.

 ### `UpstreamBufferSize`

-UpstreamBufferSize is the size of the queue used to buffer spans to send to the upstream API.
+UpstreamBufferSize is the size of the queue used to buffer spans to send to the upstream Collector.

-Sets the size of the buffer (measured in spans) used to send spans to the upstream collector.
+The size of the buffer is measured in spans.
-If the buffer fills up, performance will degrade because Refinery will block while waiting for space to become available.
+If the buffer fills up, then performance will degrade because Refinery will block while waiting for space to become available.
-If this happens, you should increase the buffer size.
+If this happens, then you should increase the buffer size.

 - Eligible for live reload.
 - Type: `int`